myzlab/k-search-v2-docs/docs/select-statement/select/introduction.md

 :::

-To use `raw` method, we need to import the static functions as follows:
+To use `raw` method, you need to import the static functions as follows:

 ```java
 import static com.myzlab.k.KFunction.*;